goodhood-eu/styleguide/css/README.md

 *A mostly reasonable approach to CSS and Sass*

-Please read [SMACSS](https://smacss.com).
 When you don't know if you can use a certain way of styling, see [https://caniuse.com](https://caniuse.com) to check.
 Language reference: [https://sass-lang.com/](https://sass-lang.com/).

 ## Table of Contents